-Wheat flour comes in different varieties and are classified as either “soft” or “weak” if the gluten content is low.
-These are the flours used to make cakes and pastry.
-“Hard” or “strong” flour is high in gluten and because of this, is more elastic when worked into dough.
+Wheat flour comes in different varieties and is classified as either “soft” or “weak” if the gluten content is low.
+These are the flours used to make cakes and pastries.
+“Hard” or “strong” flour is high in gluten and because of this, is more elastic when worked into the dough.
 Strong varieties of flour are used to make pasta.

 All-purpose flour has 10% to 12% gluten and is usually ground from a combination of hard and soft wheat.
-As it’s name implies, it is a good all around flour for breads, pie crusts and biscuits….and pasta.
+As its name implies, it is a good all-around flour for breads, pie crusts, biscuits….and pasta.

 There is also a flour known as “OO”.
 OO refers to the fine grind that it has.
 I’ve seen this referred to as “Italian OO flour.”
 It’s not much different than all-purpose flour and might be a little “softer” than all-purpose.
 MaryJo was able to find some at an Italian meat and deli store and this is what I used for one batch of pasta dough.

 You could also combine different types of flour, especially mixing semolina with OO or all-purpose.
 I made 2 batches using OO for the food processor and machine made pasta.
 I used all-purpose for the hand made pasta.

 While we’re making pasta here, you might want to check out these recipes featuring pasta.
 If you have a pasta machine, you might want to make spaghetti noodles for some of these.

 If you have a food processor, mixing the dough is really easy.
 Place the ingredients into the bowl and pulse together for 10 to 15 seconds.
 Scrape the sides down halfway through if necessary.